Data Utilization vs Consumer Privacy

 Walking the tightrope has been challenging for many companies that are using legacy systems.
 They’re unable to handle consumer privacy issues and control the generated data the right way.
 They’re also looking towards other companies within the industry to analyze how they are working with data.

 Companies should be looking internationally as to how the best practices in consumer privacy are being incorporated.
 They should work within compliance frameworks and regulations that are designed by government bodies.
 Additionally, from a complete protection stand-point, the data generated should go back into the research space to create more security-led insights.
-Historically, these have been the major industries to get hit with
+Historically, these have been the major industries to get hit with data breach attacks.

 From a PR perspective, it is essential that you develop a more comprehensive strategy around communicating the right approach.
 It’s also important to have a digital and traditional communication strategy that revolves around protecting those that have lost data.
 It's also about bringing the right factors to provide more information.